-In December 1994 Seychelles enacted legislation enabling the registration of International Business Companies (IBC’s), International Trusts and the licensing of International (free) Trade Zone Companies.
-IBC’s in Seychelles are formed under the International Business Companies Act 1994 and can take the form of private companies limited by shares, companies limited by guarantee, or hybrid companies, or they can be unlimited, but that type is rarely used.
-Public companies can also be formed under the Act.
+In December 1994, Seychelles enacted legislation enabling the registration of International Business Companies (IBCs), International Trusts and the licensing of International (free) Trade Zone Companies.
+IBCs in Seychelles are formed under the International Business Companies Act 1994 and can take the form of private companies limited by shares, companies limited by guarantee, or hybrid companies (they can also be unlimited, but this type is rarely used).
+Public companies can also be formed under the act.

-Foreign companies can re-establish themselves in the Seychelles by way of continuation without the necessity for reciprocal arrangements in the original country of incorporation.
-An IBC wishing to leave the Seychelles may do so.
+Foreign companies can reestablish themselves in Seychelles by way of continuation without the necessity for reciprocal arrangements in their original country of incorporation.
+An IBC wishing to leave Seychelles may do so.

 In 2003, the government legislated for additional types of company: Special License Companies, Protected Cell Companies and Limited Partnerships.

-Seychelles companies are based on English Common Law and French Civil Law.
-The International Business Company is the most widely used vehicle for offshore operations in the Seychelles; it normally takes the form of a private company limited by shares, but can also be a Limited Life Company.
+Seychelles companies are based on English common law and French civil law.
+The IBC is the most widely-used vehicle for offshore operations in Seychelles; it normally takes the form of a private company limited by shares, but can also be a limited life company.

-Seychelles IBC’s cannot trade within Seychelles or own real estate there.
+An IBC cannot trade within Seychelles or own real estate there.
 It cannot undertake the business of banking, insurance, assurance, reinsurance, fund management, asset management (other than the company’s own assets) or any other activity that would suggest an association with the banking and insurance industries without special license.
-A Seychelles IBC cannot provide registered office facilities in the Seychelles, or sell its shares to the public.
+A Seychelles IBC cannot provide registered office facilities in the Seychelles, either, or sell its shares to the public.

 Names denoting any connection to local, state or national governments are generally prohibited.
 The name can be in any language, but must be accompanied by a translation in English or French.